 - You won’t mind having Google beacon’s out around your house because they are very appealing to the eye.

 - Google wifi stays on top of security updates for this hardware product.

 - Setup takes no time at all through the app.
 Very easy.

 - If price is a consideration, then this unit is the way to go.

 - Google Wifi doesn’t focus on advanced features.

 - Only allows you to access via the mobile app, so kind of dumbed down for a techie type of person.

-- Settings are limited if you lose internet.
+- Google wifi settings are limited if you lose the internet.

-- Only has two cable ports for an ethernet cable.
+- It only has two cable ports for an ethernet cable.